The Science of Perfect Sleep: Circadian Rhythms and Morning Sunlight

 Morning Light and Sunglasses

-In the first hour or two after waking, it helps to let natural light reach your eyes without filtering whenever it’s safe to do so.
-This allows the brain to register the full brightness signal that anchors your circadian rhythm.
-If you’re driving, sunnies are sensible as your safety comes first.
-But when you’re outdoors in the early morning try to delay putting on your iPOP sunglasses for the first couple of hours so your system has time to receive crucial light cues.
+In the first hour or two after waking, it helps to let natural light reach your eyes without filtering, this gives the brain the full brightness signal it needs to anchor your circadian rhythm for the day.
+If you're driving, wearing sunglasses is obviously the sensible call.
+But when you're just outside in the early morning, try to hold off on the iPOP sunglasses for a bit so your system has time to register those crucial light cues properly.

-sun rise in New Zealand- morning sunlight has benifits
+sunrise in New Zealand - morning sunlight has benefits

 Retinal Ganglion Cells